RickOwri/streamlit-lang/readme.md

 3. Any code quality issues found by Flake8 will be reported in GitLab's CI/CD pipeline results.

-## Contact

-If you have any questions, suggestions, or would like to learn more about the Langchain App, feel free to reach out to:

-- DefaultUser (Coder)
-- Email: [Your Email Address]
-- LinkedIn: [Your LinkedIn Profile]
-- GitHub: [Your GitHub Profile]

 Thank you for exploring the Langchain App!
 We hope you find it useful and informative.
 Happy searching for YouTube videos on your specific subjects in different languages!